colemarkham/remote-launch/README.md

 it a name, probably something with the word docker in it so you can tell it apart from the local JREs.

 Now comes the most complicated part.
 You could enter the VM arguments in every Java launch configuration you make, or you can enter them here in the Default VM arguments.
-Highly recommended.
+Highly recommended to do it here.
 So, the idea is that the arguments you put here are very magic.
 They come in three segments, first are arguments I use to convert the java arguments to run in the docker image, second are arguments to docker to run the container, and third are any default java arguments, which there usually aren't.